 GOVERNOR’S HARVEST EMERGENCY PROCLAMATION – SB 2992 (Sen. Anderson, Rep. Moffit)

 SB 2992 would authorize the Governor, during an emergency harvest situation, to allow for a 10% gross vehicle weight (GVW) limit increase in order to effectively transport agricultural commodities from the field to local grain bins and elevators in a more efficient manner, while also reducing truck traffic on our local roads.
 During a declared harvest emergency, IDOT will make available harvest emergency permits through the Illinois Transportation Automated Permit system (ITAP).
 These permits will be free of charge and only applicable during the time of the emergency harvest declaration, which can only be authorized from September 31st through December 31st.
-SB 2992 passed the Senate on a vote of 58 yes and 0 no votes and has arrived in the House.
+SB 2992 passed the Senate on a vote of 58 yes and 0 no votes.
+The bill was held in the House Rules Committee and not called for a vote.
 IFB supports SB 2992.

 EXPEDITED REVIEW OF TRANSMISSION LINE PROJECTS - SB 2551 (Sen. Righter), HB 4969 (Rep. Meier)